noklam/blog_archive_fastpage/_posts/2020-02-22-Python-Dynamic-Dispatch.md

 ---
-keywords: fastai
+title: The missing piece in Python tutorial - What is dispatch why you should care
 description: Dispatch is an amazing useful features which is underused in Python.
 In this article, I will show you how you can use it to make Python more powerful.
-title: The missing piece in Python tutorial - What is dispatch why you should care
 toc: false
 layout: post
 hide: false